krzyzanowskim/CryptoSwift/README.md

 	let decryptedChaCha20 = Cipher.ChaCha20(key: keyData, iv: ivData).decrypt(encryptedData)

 AES

+Padding plaintext data is required for most of the cases (unless message can be split into chunks of block size).
+Nonetheless explicit padding is optional  and CryptoSwift will add padding when necessary.
+Removing padding is necessary after decryption if applied earlier (CryptoSwift can't decide if padding was applied earlier, this is up to you).
+For this reason the most convenient way is always add padding before encryption and remove after decryption, as described below:

+	// 1.
+Add padding
-	// Adding padding for plaintext data is necessary for most of the cases let paddedPlaintextData = PKCS7(data: dataToEncrypt).addPadding(AES.blockSizeBytes())
+	let paddedPlaintextData = PKCS7(data: plaintextData).addPadding(AES.blockSizeBytes())

-	// Setup AES key and IV
-	let keyData = NSData.withBytes([0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00])
+	// 2.
+Encrypt with key and random IV let keyData = NSData.withBytes([0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x00])
 	let ivData:NSData = Cipher.randomIV(keyData)
 	let encryptedData = Cipher.AES(key: keyData, iv: ivData, blockMode: .CBC).encrypt(paddedPlaintextData)